 EXPENDITURE \$'000 Budget Change F/U

 Borrowing Costs - -

 No change.

 Depreciation, Amortisation and Impairment - -

 No change.

 Employee Benefits and On-Costs 124 U

-Employee benefits and on-costs have increased as funds have now been returned to the Organisation rawing back on savings identified in the September QBR.
-These ion following a recent ADRI review.
+Employee benefits and on-costs have increased a funds have now been returned to the Organisation drawing back on savings identified in the September QBR.
+These ction following a recent ADRI review.

 Materials and Contracts 2,876 F

-Materials and contracts have decreased primarily of Reclassification of expenditure budgets from Decrease in RMS project work budgets due Increase in project expenditure with the new n contracts to to major worl ks being moved into next financial year - \$426k
+Materials and contracts have decreased primarily due to:

+- Reclassification of expenditure budgets from contracts to other expenses \$3,178k - Decrease in RMS project work budgets due to major works being moved into next financial year \$426k - Increase in project expenditure with the new and rolled over operating grants \$653k

 Other Expenses 3,178 U

-Other expenses have changed due to the reallocat tion of costs f rom materials and contracts.
+Other expenses have changed due to the reallocation of costs from materials and contracts.

-This document forms part of Port Stephens Council's Quarterly Budget t Review Statement for the quarter ended 31/12/2022 and should be read in conjunction with other documents in the QBRS.
+This document forms part of Port Stephens Council's Quarterly Budget Review Statement for the quarter ended 31/12/2022 and should be read in conjunction with other documents in the QBRS.